freenas/freenas-docs/userguide/sharing.rst

 **Portal:** indicates which IP addresses and ports to listen on for connection requests.

-**LUN:** stands for Logical Unit Number and represents a logical SCSI device.
-An initiator negotiates with a target to establish connectivity to a LUN; the result is an iSCSI connection that emulates a connection to a SCSI hard disk.
-Initiators treat iSCSI LUNs the same way as they would a raw SCSI or IDE hard drive; rather than mounting remote directories, initiators format and directly manage filesystems on iSCSI LUNs.
+**LUN:** *Logical Unit Number* representing a logical SCSI device.
+An initiator negotiates with a target to establish connectivity to a LUN.
+The result is an iSCSI connection that emulates a connection to a SCSI hard disk.
+Initiators treat iSCSI LUNs as if they were a raw SCSI or SATA hard drive.
+Rather than mounting remote directories, initiators format and directly manage filesystems on iSCSI LUNs.
 When configuring multiple iSCSI LUNs, create a new target for each LUN.
-Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection, you will experience contention from TCP if there is more than one target per LUN.
+Since iSCSI multiplexes a target with multiple LUNs over the same TCP connection, there can be TCP contention when more than one target accesses the same LUN. %brand% supports up to 1024 LUNs.

 In %brand%, iSCSI is built into the kernel.
 This version of iSCSI supports